jbock-java/zerobuilder/README.md

 There are many other tools that do this, such as [auto-value](https://github.com/google/auto/tree/master/value) and [derive4j](https://github.com/derive4j/derive4j).
-Zerobuilder can work "on top" of these.
+Zerobuilder is compatible with some of these.
 See [here](values.md#auto-value) for an example with auto-value.

 ### Quick start